Seborraic, Sebborayic, or Seborrheic Dermatitis: How to Pronounce and Prevent This Fungal Condition

 tea tree oil that helps combat inflammation and clear the fungus, and

 dead sea salt, which helps to eliminate fungus and nourish your skin.

 Altogether, the Calming Seborrheic Serum helps to reduce symptoms of seborrheic dermatitis, soothe redness, itch, flaking, and irritation, and enhance skin barrier function and moisture.

 The entire formulation is Malassezia-safe, meaning that it does not contain ingredients that may feed and promote the growth of the fungus.
-Your purchase is also risk-free due to our 60-day peaceful skin guarantee.

 There's no better time to seek relief for moody skin than today!